 Suspend Hospital Star Ratings.
-Despite objections from a majority of Congress, CMS published a set of deeply flawed hospital star ratings on its website in July 2016.
+Despite objections from a majority of the Congress, CMS published a set of deeply flawed hospital star ratings on its website in July 2016.
 The ratings were broadly criticized by quality experts and Congress as being inaccurate and misleading to consumers seeking to know which hospitals were more likely to provide safer, higher quality care.
 We continue to be concerned that CMS's chosen methodology is the wrong approach and that arbitrary decisions made to assign star ratings have far too much impact on how a hospital is rated.
 Our concern is amplified by the fact that further analysis performed since the star ratings were first released show that substantive errors were made in executing CMS's chosen methodology.
 As a result, far too many hospitals have been classified into the wrong star rating categories.

-We urge Congress to require CMS to suspend the faulty star ratings from the Hospital Compare website immediately.
+The AHA calls on the Administration to suspend the faulty star ratings from the Hospital Compare website immediately.

 Cancel Stage 3 of the "Meaningful Use" Program.
 Hospitals face extensive, burdensome and unnecessary "meaningful use" regulations from CMS that require significant reporting on use of electronic health records (EHRs) with no clear benefit to patient care.
 These excessive requirements are set to become even more onerous when Stage 3 begins.
 They also will raise costs by forcing hospitals to spend large sums upgrading their EHRs solely for the purpose of meeting regulatory requirements.
-The AHA appreciates that CMS recently made Stage 3 optional in 2018; however, further changes are needed.

-We urge Congress to direct CMS to cancel Stage 3 of meaningful use by removing the 2018 start date from the regulation.
+The AHA appreciates the decision to make Stage 3 optional in 2018 but we urge the Administration to cancel Stage 3 of meaningful use by removing the 2018 start date from the regulation.
 The Administration also should institute a 90-day reporting period in every future year of the program, eliminate the all-or-nothing approach, and gather input from stakeholders on ways to further reduce the burden of the meaningful use program from current requirements.